anharrington/handsonpython/rstP/dynamic.rst

 * You can *code* a CGI script in idle, but *not run* it.
   Be sure to save it with the suffix ``.cgi``,
   *not* ``.py``.
 Do *not run* it it Idle.
-The only testing you can do in Idle is for syntax, for instance using the :kbd:`Alt-X` keyboard shortcut.
+The only testing you can do in Idle is for syntax, using the menu sequence :guilabel:`Run -> Check Module` or its keyboard shortcut.

 * At the end of your CGI script, make sure you include the standard code that catches execution errors.

+* Remember to run CGIfix.py in the same folder as a precaution to clean things up, particularly with a new file on a Mac.

 * Make sure your local server is going, and that all the files you reference are in the same folder as the local server.